 Computing Requirement

-APPM 1650Python for Mathematical and Statistical Applications 14
+APPM 1650Python for Math and Data Science Applications 14

 or CSCI 1300 Computer Science 1: Starting Computing